Our Team

 Lorthea Pulis

-Lorthea graduated with a BSc (Hons) in Communication Therapy in 2021.
-Through her clinical placement, Lorthea discovered her interest in language acquisition, and difficulties pertaining to language use and development through ages.
-Thus, her undergraduate thesis focused on the development of vocabulary by investigating longitudinal vocabulary growth in local parent-child dyads.
-She then pursued working in a paediatric setting.
-With the love for research, Lorthea is preparing to read for MSc by Research in Communication Therapy to expand evidence on narrative trends in paediatrics within the local Maltese-English bilingual context.
+Lorthea graduated with a BSc (Hons) in Communication Therapy with the University of Malta in 2021, and graduated with an MSc (Hons) in Speech, Language, and Communication Needs (SLCN) in Childhood with the University of Galway, Ireland in 2023.
+Lorthea discovered her interest in paediatric speech therapy earlier on during her studies in Malta.
+Thus, her research focused on vocabulary development by investigating longitudinal vocabulary growth in local parent-child dyads.
+She further pursued research in narrative abilities in children within the Autism Spectrum during her Master’s Degree.
 Lorthea strives to educate individuals about the profession, empower communication in children, and provide a safe, encouraging, and enriching therapeutic experience for both parents and children alike.

 Literacy Support Tutor